Kong/kong/CONTRIBUTING.md

   development documentation for additional details)
 - The tests are passing: run `make test`, `make test-all`, or whichever is appropriate for your change
 - Do not update CHANGELOG.md yourself.
-Your change will be included there in due time if it is accepted, no worries!
+Your change will be included therein due time if it is accepted, no worries!

 If the above guidelines are respected, your Pull Request has all its chances